DavidTeixeira92/DavidTeixeira92/README.md

 Nowadays, I'm a informatic professional, especifically, in the support's area, but too I'm a teacher in the platform online, Youtube, [TD Educação channel](https://juntossomosmais.com.br).
 It's my hobby.

-In my free time I like to play mobile game, to watch Netflix and YouTube and to learn something new.
+In my free time I like to play mobile games, to watch Netflix and YouTube and to learn something new.

 Finally, I leave the following message: